 With it’s whimper of welcome, is stilled (how still!).

 When the spirit that answered your every mood

 And will give your heart to a dog to tear.

 And, as I write this, I do in fact feel heart damage.
 It will take a while to get over Fynn, but already I’m grateful for the time we spent together.
 Like all dogs, he provided a kind of structure to the day that you could set your watch to.
 Sometimes it felt regimented and tedious but mostly I didn’t mind him making me take him for a walk, or a run, or a brush.
 We exercised and entertained each other daily.
 That silent, elegant, bouncy walk was at odds with the thunderous clatter he made going up and down the stairs.
 I’ll miss them both.

 The Thing About Greyhounds

-Greyhounds can appear aloof but to their family they are warm and friendly.
-As with all breeds of dog there are the general rules of behaviour and the exceptions.
+Greyhounds can appear aloof but to their family, they are warm and friendly.
+As with all breeds of dogs, there are general rules of behaviour and exceptions.
 We were told they make useless guard dogs because they rarely if ever bark.
 We quickly discovered this wasn’t the case with ours.
 The bark that comes from a big-chested animal is impressive and Fynn used his on top volume whenever people came to the door.